 A good example of a data event is a tweet that Elon Musk sent on May 1, 2020, where he mused that the Tesla stock was overvalued.
 Tesla stock was down 9% following the tweet.
 The platform was able to identify and track this event because we created the original tweet into a data event.
 Please see the detailed case study of this data event here.

-Now we know what a data event looks like we can have a look at behaviour events:
+Now we know what a data event looks like we can have a look at behavior events:

 So now we have two key event tracking processes that are occurring in the platform.
 One that is tracking the financial market in real-time and selecting events of significance and enriching and monitoring them.
 And one that is tracking all of the actions the client is making within a system, such a trading platform or portal.

-When the platform brings these two processes together we begin to unlock hyper personalisation of the entire market for every single client.
+When the platform brings these two processes together we begin to unlock hyper personalization of the entire market for every single client.

 Every piece of content that is delivered to a client can be considered a data event, some are more significant (more popular) than others and as a result are treated differently, converted into notifications, dropped into a feed, made into a digital campaign or placed into round up email.
 Importantly every data event contains metadata about the meaning of the content itself, what the story is about, for example: